 “The liability coverage extension from your homeowners policy will be the most important coverage.
 Insureds should also ask their agent if they are able to extend coverage to business property.
 If so, the business property will be protected in a covered event.
 If the business owner is unable to extend property coverage, they should consider getting a commercial property insurance policy, especially if they have made a significant investment in inventory or equipment for their business.”

 – Brad Goldsberry, Agent, Farmers Insurance

 3. Get Multiple Quotes

 When shopping rates for home-based business insurance, be sure to get quotes from at least three different providers.
-This will enable you to get multiple opinions on the best coverage types for your home business and to compare quotes.
-After comparing rates and coverage, you’ll be prepared to buy the best home business policy for the best rate.
+This enables you to get multiple opinions on the best coverage types for your home business and to compare quotes.
+After comparing rates and coverage, you’ll be prepared to buy the best home business policy at the best rate.

 Home Business Insurance Frequently Asked Questions (FAQs)

 If you’re like most other home-based business owners, you have several questions about what types of insurance you may need or if you need additional coverage for your business at all.
 These FAQs may help answer those questions.
 If you have questions not found here, be sure to ask them in our forum.